-- The majority of installation failures are not caused by poor fitting but instead simply by failure to condition the vinyl tiles and planks correctly prior to installation. - The tiles and planks plus any other products such as borders, feature strips, design strips, tozzettos and adhesives and new plywood bases; should be conditioned together for at least 24 hours prior to installation. - Boxes of tiles/planks must be stacked less than 5 boxes high and planks/tiles removed 30 minutes before use. - The room temperature should ideally be between 18°C and 27°C but more importantly should be constant and not varying by more than 2°C. - Conditioning / Acclimatisation should ALWAYS take place in the area that is to receive the installation. - The conditioning time should be increased to at least 48 hours where the planks/tiles have been stored and/or delivered at temperatures below 10°C. - As extremes of temperature can occur between day and night time, temperatures will fluctuate.
-It is essential that the effects of these fluctuations be avoided. - The temperature fluctuations described above will typically occur where South facing and full height windows; (Inc. patio & bi-fold doors) are installed; and in conservatories / orangeries.
-Windows in such areas should be shaded or covered both during the conditioning period; the installation period; and for 24 hours after the installation has been completed to minimize this effect.
+Tel: 011 609 3500 |Email: marketing@polyflor.co.za www.polyflor.co.za installation.
+The tiles and planks plus any other products such as borders, feature strips, design strips, tozzettos and adhesives and new plywood bases; should be conditioned together for at least 24 hours prior to installation.
+Boxes of tiles/planks must be stacked less than 5 boxes high and planks/tiles removed 30 minutes before use.
+The room temperature should ideally be between 18°C and 27°C but more importantly should be constant and not varying by more than 2°C. Conditioning should ALWAYS take place in the area that is to receive the installation.
+The conditioning time should be increased to at least 48 hours where the planks/tiles have been stored and /or delivered at temperatures below 10°C. As extremes of temperature can occur between day and night-time, temperatures will fluctuate.
+It is essential that the effects of these fluctuations be avoided.
+North facing and full height windows; (Inc. patio & bi-fold doors) and all conservatory windows should be shaded or covered both during the conditioning period; the installation period; and for 24 hours after the installation has been completed to minimise this effect.